MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/2-connect-on-premises-networks-to-azure-using-site-to-site-vpn-gateways.md

 To connect your datacenter to a VPN gateway, you'll need these on-premises resources:

-- A VPN device that supports policy-based or route-based VPN gateways (see [here](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices) for information on device compatibility to Azure VPN gateways)
+- A VPN device that supports policy-based or route-based VPN gateways
 - A public-facing (internet-routable) IPv4 address

 ## High availability scenarios